How do we utilise biscuits on this board?

-To discover out how to manage which biscuits you allow, see your browser’s help section or your mobile device manual - or you can visit one of the sites below, which have detailed information on how to manage, control or delete biscuits.
+To discover out how to manage which biscuits you allow, see your browser’s help section or your mobile device manual - or you can visit one of the sites below, which have of detailed information on how to manage, control or delete biscuits.

 Please remember that if you do choose to disable biscuits, you may discover that certain sections of The Mad Shed do not w**k properly.